 '''

-touch /etc/use_dsa_with_iptables
+/etc/do_not_open_ports_on_iptables

 '''

-Note that assigned IPS rules take effect to ALL Docker containers on the same host because Deep Security Agent is working at the host level.
+Note that assigned IPS rules take effect to all Docker containers on the same host because Deep Security Agent is working at the host level.

 Because iptables is enabled, you should also allow communication ports required for Deep Security Agent in iptables rule, such as 4118/tcp.
-Please refer to the following solution for required ports.

-"Communication ports used by Deep Security"
+For required ports, refer to [Communication ports used by Deep Security](#).

-B. Recommendation Scan
+B. Recommendation scan